Interventions Made to Preserve Cognitive Function

 - Secondary Outcome Measures

-Change in Global Cognitive Function as Measured by the Montreal Cognitive Assessment (MoCA) 3 months and 6 months Change in global cognitive function at 3-months and 6 months of interventions as measured by the Montreal Cognitive Assessment (MoCA).
+Name Time Method Change in Global Cognitive Function as Measured by the Montreal Cognitive Assessment (MoCA) Baseline, 3 months Change in global cognitive function at 3-months of interventions as measured by the Montreal Cognitive Assessment (MoCA).
 It is a brief 30 question test that assesses different cognitive domains: attention and concentration, executive functions, memory, language, visual construction skills, conceptual thinking, calculations, and orientation.
-Total possible score is 30 points and a score of 26 or above is considered normal.
+Total possible score range is 0-30 points, and a score of 26 or above is considered normal.

-Change in Executive Function as Measured by the Digit Symbol Substitution Test 3 months and 6 months Change in executive function at 3 months and 6 months of interventions as measure by the Digit Symbol Substitution Test.
+Change in Executive Function as Measured by the Digit Symbol Substitution Test baseline and 3 months Change in executive function at 3 months of interventions as measure by the Digit Symbol Substitution Test.
 This test evaluates the speed and working memory components of executive function.
 It involves a key consisting of the numbers 1-9, each paired with a unique, easy-to--draw symbol such as a "V", "+" or "\>".
 Below the key are a series of the numbers 1-9 in random order and repeated several times.
 The participant is allowed 90 seconds to fill in the corresponding symbol for each number.
 This task requires the individual to visually scan the answer key provided at the top of the test and then write the correct symbol by each number as quickly as possible.
 The correct number of symbols written within 90 seconds is measured.
+Total possible score ranges from a minimum of 0 to a maximum of 90 points.
+Higher scores represent better outcomes.

-Change in Physical Function as Measured by the Short Physical Performance Battery (SPPB) Test 3 months and 6 months Change in lower extremity function at 3 months and 6 months of interventions using the SPPB test.
+Change in Physical Function as Measured by the Short Physical Performance Battery (SPPB) Test Baseline and 3 months Change in lower extremity function at 3 months of interventions using the SPPB test.
 The SPPB is an objective assessment tool for evaluating lower extremity functioning This test is a performance-based assessment comprised of 3 tasks: 1) repeated chair stands, 2) standing balance, and 3) a 4-meter usual paced walk in those with and without a walking aid (meters/second).
 Participants receive a score of 0 for a task if they were unable to complete the task; otherwise, they receive scores of 1-4 based on population-based norms.
 The scores of the three tasks are summed to create the SPPB score.
 The SPPB score ranges from 0 to 12, with lower scores indicating poorer function.

-Number of Amputations 12 months The number of amputations during the 6 months of interventions and 6 months after interventions.
+Number of Participants With an Amputation 12 months The number of participants with an amputation during the 6 months of interventions and 6 months after interventions.
 This information will be either self-reported by the participant or abstracted from the medical records to see if the interventions are associated with amputations

 Number of Participants Able to Return to Work 12 months The number of participants able to return to work during the 6 months of interventions and 6 months after interventions.